 Dutch CitizenM just completed the world’s tallest prefab building in the Lower East Side.
 The modular built hotel designed for mobile travelers always on the go appears to be doing well on occupancy rates and revenue per room as well.

 Nike just completed its own new 6-floor flagship store as well.
-The high tech digital store offers plenty of innovative features for those who love technology and have been searching for the perfect blend between online and real life shopping.
+The high tech digital store offers plenty of innovative features for those who love technology and have been searching for the perfect blend between online and real-life shopping.
 Nike experts are available for one on one appointments at the Fifth Avenue store.
-Though some may wonder if the real key to getting more millenials and other generations back to brick and mortar shopping is actually simply a more human, attentive and pleasant customer service experience.
-Something which seems sorely lacking, even at big name phone brand stores.
+Though some may wonder if the real key to getting more millennials and other generations back to brick and mortar shopping is actually simply a more human, attentive and pleasant customer service experience.
+Something which seems sorely lacking, even at big-name phone brand stores.